Time evolution of interacting bosons through squeezing Hamiltonians: Acknowledgments

 \section{Acknowledgments}

-We acknowledge Chaitanya Joshi, Elinor Irish, Leila Khouri, Antony Lee, Jan Kohlrus and Tim Spiller for useful comments and discussions.
+We acknowledge Chaitanya Joshi, Elinor Irish, Leila Khouri, Antony Lee, Jan Kohlrus, Daniele Faccio, Tim Spiller, Dennis R\"atzel, Sofia Qvafort, Fabienne Schneiter, Ana Luc\'ia B\'aez-Camargo Aguilar and Luis Cortes-Barbado for useful comments and discussions.
 We extend particular thanks to Andr\'e Xuereb for invaluable help with analysing the differential equations and to Jorma Louko for aid with analysing the solutions.
 D.E.B. also acknowledges partial support from the COST Action MP1405 QSPACE.